 Chandler spotted the thief with Victor under his arm running down the Prom.
 Chandler is in quick pursuit and eventually confronts the man who drops the lobster and retreats.
 Though it appeared to be in good shape, Victor landed on a curb and had cracked his shell.
 Unfortunately, there was no happy ending for Victor the lobster.
 He died four days later, succumbing to internal injuries.

 Police found Terry Lutz, 35, of Estacada and arrested him on a theft charge.
 The case was handed over to a newly sworn-in Clatsop County District Attorney Josh Marquis.
-One of Marquis’ passions is animal rights, Marquis said in a recent phone conversation.
-Unfortunately, animal rights laws in the ’90s were not what they are now, Marquis pointed out.
+One of Marquis’ passions he said, during a phone interview, is animal rights.
+Unfortunately, animal rights laws in the 90s were not what they are now, Marquis pointed out.

 The best Marquis could do was to charge Lutz with theft II, a misdemeanor.
 Lutz pleaded guilty to second-degree theft, received 18 months of probation, ordered to perform 120 hours of community service, and pay $800 to the aquarium.

 Lobsters are known to live over 120 years, Chandler said.
 At the time of Victor’s death, he weighed 28 pounds and was estimated to be 80 years old.